Armstrong World Industries (AWI) Q2 2017 Results - Earnings Call Transcript

 Victor D. Grizzle - Armstrong World Industries, Inc.

 Well, I think the drivers, as we stated, were clearly positive AUV, so better mix and better like-for-like pricing.
 We had good productivity and execution in our plants.
 And our teams did a really good job in controlling SG&A. So I think those are the three primary drivers that delivered the nice expansion.
-And again, I wouldn't say, it was a surprise for us, as you alluded to, but it came in very nicely.
+And again, I wouldn't say it was a surprise for us, as you alluded to, but it came in very nicely.
 Thank you.

 Jason A. Marcus - JPMorgan Securities LLC